top of page

 Q: How long will you stay with me postpartum?

 My postpartum doula contracts are typically just for the first 12 weeks of life, or 3 months postpartum.
 My goal is to work myself out of a job and foster maximum confidence and knowledge in the new parents and family unit.
-If necessary, and when availability allows, my clients and I may collectively choose to work together longer, or sign a new contract for nanny/babysitting work.
+If necessary, and when availability allows, my clients and I may collectively choose to work together longer, or sign a new contract for nanny/newborn care specialist/babysitting work.

 Q: What does a postpartum doula do?